akio-tomiya/Gaugefields.jl/docs/codex/su3_embedded_instanton/topological_charge_method_roadmap.md

 # Topological Charge Method Roadmap

-This note is a docs-only checkpoint after the SU(Nc)-embedded instanton, plaquette density, and clover density PRs.
+This note is a docs-only checkpoint after the SU(Nc)-embedded instanton, plaquette density, clover density, rectangle-density helper, and improved topological-charge PRs.
 It keeps the next measurement work separate from the already-merged public behavior.

 ## Current supported surface